Final Cut Pro: Lighting Effects in Post

 - Selecting the right footage for the right lighting effects

-Hi, I'm Chris Meyer of Crish Design and I'd like to share with you a technique that we use to add animated lighting effects to live action footage which is already been shot.
-Quite often we get footage by clients, which is technically correct, it's well composed, is evenly lit, but it just lacks that certain magic or something that keeps the viewer's attention.
-So what we do is we find a second clip that contains just the interesting lighting and shadows and blend it on top of the original footage.
-Now the techniques itself is simple.
-What it takes a bit more work is finding the right lighting clip to match on top of your live footage.
+- Hi, I'm Chris Myer of Chris Design, and I'd like to share with you a technique that we use to add animated lighting effects to live action footage which has already been shot.
+Now quite often, we get footage from clients which is technically correct, it's well composed, is evenly lit, but it just lacks that certain magic or something that keeps the viewer's attention.
+So what we do is we find a second clip that contains just interesting lighting and shadows and blend it on top of the original footage.
+Now the technique itself is simple.
+What takes a little bit more work is finding the right lighting clip to match on top of your live footage.

 After Effects CC Essential Training2,626,905 Views

-Premiere Pro CC Essential Training (2014)1,784,172 Views
+Premiere Pro CC Essential Training (2014)1,820,903 Views

 Deke's Techniques1,560,305 Views